krist00fer/tessel-azure-labs/labs/dockers/README.md

-Calling a RESTful service from your Tessel  running in a Docker container on Linux in an Azure VM.
+Calling a RESTful service from your Tessel running in a Docker container on Linux hosted in an Azure VM.
 =============
 In this lab we will run a RESTful service in a Docker container and call it from our Tessel.
-This lab builds on the Websites lab and the clientside code is identical.
-On the server side we provision a Docker containers in a Linux VM.
+On the server side we setup a host to run the container and deploy our service to.
+This lab is a continuation on the Websites lab and the clientside code is identical.
+On the development machine we will use a lightweight Linux VM to run the xplat-cli command line tools we use to control the Docker host in Azure.
-(Enter a short description of what the lab will go through here.
-Approximately 5-10 sentences.)

 Prerequisites
 -------------